 It's not Rocket Science: It is important that a candidate demonstrates reasonable aptitude in the hard sciences such as anatomy and physiology, chemistry and biology.
 It is more likely that the committee may overlook a grade of C in U.S History or Spanish I. They will be less tolerant of a marginal grade in the sciences.

-Show compassion: Your GPA is stellar and you've amassed an impressive amount of medical work experience in the little spare time you have while keeping your grades pristine, but you still get that dreaded rejection letter.
+Show compassion: Your GPA is stellar, and you've amassed an impressive amount of medical work experience in the little spare time you have while keeping your grades pristine, but you still get that dreaded rejection letter.
 Why?
 You didn't do enough volunteer work.
 Volunteering exemplifies your desire to help your fellow man—the attribute identified by schools as one of the most integral to becoming a successful PA.
 "Students who have had experience in working with underserved populations, rural or diverse populations, performing volunteer service or disaster relief, or other experiences that illustrate a drive and compassion for others often stand out to the admissions committee."

 The view from the top isn't that crowded

-It's an easy race to the bottom, so set your sights at the top: Many people will be set aback when they read that only 25% of applicants will be accepted into PA school on any given year, but this should actually be good news.
+It's an easy race to the bottom, so set your sights at the top: Many people will be set aback when they read that only 25% of applicants will be accepted into PA school in any given year, but this should be good news.
 Being in the top 25% in any field is not nearly as hard as it sounds, simply because the majority of the competition is in the bottom 75% and has bottom 75% qualifications.
-For example, you have read this entire post so you now know what the average PA school applicant who has had some success looks like.
-You understand what a top 75 percent applicant looks like.
+For example, you have read this entire post, so you now know what the average PA school applicant who has had some success looks like.
+You understand what a top 75 percent candidate looks like.
 Your goal now is to be better than the average 75% and exceed the top 25%.
 If you aim high, you will be competing with a much smaller minority, and your odds of getting an acceptance letter will increase dramatically.
 It also helps if you apply to 12 programs. 😉

 Tables and data were sourced from: